magento-research/pwa-buildpack/docs/PWADevServer.md

 - The host must be _secure_ and _trusted_ to allow ServiceWorker operation
 - The host must be _unique_ to prevent ServiceWorker collisions

-urthermore, Magento PWAs are Magento 2 themes running on Magento 2 stores, so hey need to proxy backend requests to the backing store in a customized way.
+Furthermore, Magento PWAs are Magento 2 themes running on Magento 2 stores, so they need to proxy backend requests to the backing store in a customized way.

 PWADevServer` handles all these needs: